Your cart is currently empty!

 Founder of Laboratoire Textile

-Trained in design and architecture in France, Lucie Leroux began her career in architectural lighting and 3D modeling.
-It was while working on projects such as the Shanghai World Expo that she became interested in light and pattern.
+Trained in design and architecture in France, she began her career in architectural lighting and 3D modeling.
+It was while working on large-scale projects such as the Shanghai World Expo that she became interested in light and patterns.

-She launched Laboratoire Textile in 2012 at the end of her craft training, a playground where she explores textile design through various research and creative projects.
+She launched Laboratoire Textile in 2012, a playground where she explores textile design through various research and creative projects.

-Combining both craftsmanship and new technologies, she places the material at the center of her tactile explorations; and light at the center of his visual experiments.
+Blending both craftsmanship and new technologies, she places materials at the heart of her tactile explorations, and light at the center of her visual experiments.

 Mille et un plis